-2019 Annual Cash Incentives.
+2020 Annual Incentives

 We provide our executives, including the named executive officers, with the opportunity to annually earn cash incentives to encourage the achievement of corporate objectives, and to reward those individuals who significantly impact our corporate results.
-Payments under the plan are ultimately based on the achievement of pre-established company metrics.
+Payments under the corporate bonus plan are ultimately based on the achievement of pre-established company metrics and individual performance.
 Actual performance against these metrics funds the incentive pool and threshold levels of performance must be met for pools to be funded.

-2019 Bonus Plan Targets.
-Each of our named executive officers, except for Mr. Hall who retired in July 2019, participated in our 2019 corporate bonus plan (our "2019 Bonus Plan").
+Each of our named executive officers participated in our 2020 corporate bonus plan.
 Executive officers that participate in this plan have an established annual incentive target, which is equal to a percentage of their base salary.
-The actual earned annual incentive bonus, if any, is calculated based on the bonus pool funding, our performance and any adjustments for individual performance as assessed by the Chief Executive Officer for the named executive officers, and by the Board for the Chief Executive Officer.
-For 2019, our named executive officers had the following annual cash incentive target opportunity:
+The actual earned annual incentive bonus, if any, is calculated based on the bonus pool funding, our performance and any adjustments for individual performance as assessed by the CEO for the NEOs, and by the board of directors for the CEO.
+Mr. Erlinger, who joined the Company in July 2020, participated based on a prorated incentive award for the past year and a contractually stipulated individual multiplier of 100%.
+For 2020, our named executive officers had the following annual cash incentive target opportunity:

-Executive Target Annual Incentive (as % of base salary)
+Target Annual Incentive (as % of base salary without pandemic reduction)

-Bonnie H. Anderson 100%
+100%

+55%

-Keith Kennedy 55%
+55%

-Giulia C. Kennedy 55%
+55%

-John Hanna 55%
+55%

-Christopher Hall 60%